malinky/malinky-ajax-pagination/readme.txt

 == Changelog ==

 = 1.1.0 =
-Independently paginate through multiple sets of posts.
+* Independently paginate through multiple sets of posts.
-Fix duplicate page numbers being loaded when pagination option is used and the page contains more than one set of the same navigation.
+* Fix duplicate page numbers being loaded when pagination option is used and the page contains more than one set of the same navigation.
-Fix issue where infinite scroll could fire twice and load the same posts.
+* Fix issue where infinite scroll could fire twice and load the same posts.
-Allow the pagaintion of search page templates.
+* Allow the pagaintion of search page templates.
-Add twenty sixteen theme to list of defaults.
+* Add Twenty Sixteen theme to list of defaults.
-Updates to admin button styles.
+* Updates to admin button styles.

 = 1.0.0 =
-Ajax Pagination and Infinite Scroll
+* Ajax Pagination and Infinite Scroll